DamianHr/ng-recruitment/README.md

 ##### Setup

 First let's make sure that we are working in good conditions.
-You can work fork this project from its Github [repository](https://github.com/DamianHr/github-phvsk3-grpbff/) or work on the online IDE [StackBlitz ⚡️](https://stackblitz.com/edit/github-phvsk3-grpbff).
+You can fork this project from its Github [repository](https://github.com/DamianHr/github-phvsk3-grpbff/) or work on the online IDE [StackBlitz ⚡️](https://stackblitz.com/edit/github-phvsk3-grpbff).

 ###### Working with an external IDE